BEAST-Fitting/beast/docs/workflow.rst

    all selected SEDs are randomly replicated within pixels of that bin.
 These bins are determined by the beast_settings parameters, and can have linear (default) or log spacing, where the user can determine the number or width of the bins (set using sd_binmode, sd_binwidth and sd_Nbins in beast_settings).
+Alternatively, the user can input a custom list of bin edges, which will override the other binning settings.
    This same binning scheme is used later to split the catalogs (next step).

 2. ast_source_density_table = None:
    Randomly choose a star from the photometry catalog, and place the